irao12/systems_final/README.md

    - Once it is confirmed that they want to remove that account entry, the file associated with the account will be removed.
     - Otherwise, nothing happens and the user is prompted to input the account they want to remove again

-Note: While the user is listing, seeing, adding, updating,or removing, they can enter "cancel" at any step to return to the prompt menu
+Note: While the user is listing, seeing, adding, updating, or removing, they can enter "cancel" at any step to return to the prompt menu

 - The user can log out of the password manager account and return to the main menu by pressing ctrl+c or sending a SIGINT signal.
 Pressing ctrl+c while in the main menu will allow the user to exit the password manager